The Best London Bars With Live Music | Tipples and Trumpet Solos

 They’re a little deadbeat.

-So let’s have a drum roll… and a trumpet solo… and a little bass… for we are about to announce the best bars in the capital with regular live music nights.
-Not necessarily dedicated gig venues, that is, but somewhere atmospheric where you can enjoy a smooth tipple with a mood music garnish.
+So let’s have a drum roll… a bit of saxophone… and a little bass… for we are about to announce the best bars in London with regular live music nights.
+Not necessarily dedicated gig venues (for that, we’ve made a special guide to the best live music venues in London), but somewhere atmospheric where you can enjoy a smooth cocktail with a mood music garnish.

 These are they…

 Nightjar is hidden away behind a curtain at the bottom of a staircase behind a very dark, unmarked door facing Old Street roundabout.
 It’s the kind of spot you’d never notice unless you were specifically looking for a brick-walled jazz den serving some of the city’s most unusual cocktails.
 Which, as of now, you are.